sunsided/FCND-Motion-Planning/README.md

 In `plan_path()`, first a target altitude and safety margin from obstacles is defined.
 We then load the environment from `colliders.csv` and discretize it using `create_grid()`.
-A goal position is generated in ~14m distance (10m to the north and east), then the A\* algorithm is used to plan a path from start to goal.
+A goal position is generated in ~14m distance (10m to the north and east), then the A\* algorithm is used to plan a path from start to goal (`a_star()` method), where the heuristic is implemented using the Euclidean distance.
 However, the starter code implementation of the planner is constrained to vertical and horizontal motion like so:

 ```python
 class Action(Enum):